ciccalab/Kandinsky/README.md

 # Kandinsky <img src="man/figures/logo.png" align="right" height="138" alt="" />
-Spatial analysis toolkit expanding Seurat functionalities for Spatial transcriptomic and proteomic data.
+Kandinsky is a spatial analysis toolkit expanding Seurat functionalities for cell and spot neighbourhood analysis using spatial transcriptomic and proteomic data.

 To speed up package installation in R, user can first create a conda environment starting from the environment.yaml file.
 This will make available most of Kandinsky dependencies before downloading it.